TejaswiniMalgu/pdf-rag-assistant/README.md

-The HuggingFace embedding model (~90MB) downloads automatically on first run The chroma_db/ folder is created locally and persists your vector store between sessions No OpenAI API key required — embeddings are fully free via HuggingFace
+The HuggingFace embedding model (~90MB) downloads automatically on first run The chroma_db/ folder is created locally and persists your vector store between sessions embeddings are fully free via HuggingFace

 🔮 Future Improvements